Eliot-RUIZ/automation/README.md

 In case of error, different messages will be printed to explain to the user why the error he made : error of syntax of the estimators, error in the number of digits or the ID of the models etc.

-## Automation of the comparison and plotting of non-linear models